 Technical indicators use historical data to analyze trends and optimize trading timing.
 Combine with other methods to avoid delays and false signals.

-In investment trading, fundamental analysis and technical analysis are the two core analysis methods.
-Fundamental analysis focuses on the specifics of the underlying, such as the company's business model and financial situation, while technical analysis focuses on analyzing market trends and predicting price changes through various technical indicators.
-In order to do a good job of technical analysis, an investor must be familiar with and effectively use a variety of technical indicators.
-Now, let's take a look at technical indicators, their application, and considerations.
+In the world of trading, fundamental and technical analysis are the two primary methods.
+Fundamental analysis focuses on the specifics of the underlying asset, such as the company's business model and financial health, while technical analysis involves studying market trends and using various technical indicators to predict price movements.
+To excel in technical analysis, investors need to understand and effectively apply a range of technical indicators.
+Let’s now explore these indicators, their uses, and key considerations.

 Technical indicators are quantitative data based on historical price and volume data of a stock or market, calculated through mathematical formulas and used to analyze market trends and predict future price changes.
 They help investors and traders identify market trends, timing of buying or selling, and potential market reversal points.